Nicolas-coder/climafacil-service/README.md

-# ecoleta-service
+# climafacil-service
-Backend - Ecoleta
+Backend - Climafacil

 ## How to run this project?